milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Information from partners, vendors and third parties

-Providing ads on the Meta Products: Our systems automatically process limited categories of information that we've collected and stored to provide you with ads on the Meta Products in accordance with our terms.
+Providing ads on the Meta Products:
+Our ads system automatically processes information that we’ve collected and stored associated with you.
+Our ads system uses this information to understand your interests and your preferences and personalize your ads across the Meta Products.
+Our ads system prioritizes what ad to show you based on what audience advertisers want to reach.
+Then we match the ad to people who might be interested.
+Learn more about how our ads system works

 Your activity and information you provide:
 Age